 We strongly believe that students should play a pivotal role in shaping the future of The Hewett Academy.
-Students from all years take part in setting the agenda for the school, with leadership opportunities as ambassadors, prefects, and head students, and the chance to represent their form groups on the school council.
+Students from all Year groups take part in setting the agenda for the school, with leadership opportunities as Ambassadors, Prefects, and Head Students, and the chance to represent their form groups on the school council.

 Every year students apply for a position on the School Council or for other positions of responsibility.
-They submit an application via GoogleForms.
-These applications are read by the Student Senior Leaders and students are appointed the most suitable role e.g. Student Council, Anti-Bullying Ambassador or Charity Committee.
+They apply to the Principal for these expressing their areas of interest and why they would make a positive contribution.
+These applications are read by the Senior Leaders and students are appointed the most suitable role e.g. Student Council, Anti-Bullying Ambassador, eco-committee, or diversity group.

 The School Council meets every other week and is chaired by the Head Student.
-The Head Student takes feedback and suggestions and reports this back to the Head of School.
-The head of School attends the meetings once per half term to provide an update on actions being taken as a result of student voice.
-Through using this format we ensure students are taking responsibility for their role in school and the students feel there is real purpose to their involvement.
+The Head Student takes feedback, suggestions, and reports this back to the Senior Leadership Team.
+Through using this format, we ensure students are taking responsibility for their role in school and the students feel there is real purpose to their involvement.

-In addition to the Student Senior Leaders we have a Student Subject Ambassador for each faculty who is appointed by the Head of Faculty.
-Students appointed to these positions are in year 10 and achieve this position through their dedication and aspiration within the subject area throughout key stage 3.
+In addition to the Student Senior Leaders, we have a Student Subject Ambassador for each faculty who is appointed by the Head of Faculty.
+Students appointed to these positions and achieved this position through their dedication and aspiration within the subject area throughout key stage 3 and 4.
 These students support the subject through competitions, listening to student feedback about these subjects and sharing it with school leaders and they support these subjects during Open Evenings.